 Your car, too, can sense the temperature difference like you when parked in a shaded area.

-This helps in keeping your car cool as well as increase its life.
+This helps in keeping your car cool as well as increasing its life.
 In case there are no shaded spots, use the sunshade to avoid the heat entering your car.

 2. Use window shades: